 It is estimated that about 60% of traffic will leave your site if it does not offer a layout suitable to the device.
 Even those who stay will not be viewing the website in it’s optimal design and are less likely to convert into customers.

 Usability of websites is now an extremely important factor in search engine ranking too.
-As of April 2015, Google is actively removing non-responsive websites from the results of searches carried out on mobile devices.
+In April 2015, Google began actively removing non-responsive websites from the results of searches carried out on mobile devices.
 Non responsive websites will simply not get as much website traffic as responsive websites do.

 Responsive website design cannot be ignored.
 If you already have a website, but not one that is responsive, then you will need to seriously consider upgrading your site.
 If your customers find it difficult to use your site they will choose to use your competitors instead.
 Stay ahead of the competition and stay responsive!